 What are you standing on?
 Every agri rubber matting company out there says their mats are designed for animal and human comfort, but are they?

 So how do our mats stay in place?
 Our rubber mats are interlocking and heavy duty.
-Their sheer weight stops them from shifting even when their below a heavy load.
-The mats are formed by a hot pour into a mold/press that results in an even homogenous texture to the rubber throughout the mat – there are no granules or shreds of rubber to crumble off.
+Their sheer weight stops them from shifting even when they're below a heavy load.
+The mats are formed by a hot pour into a mold/press that results in an even, homogenous texture to the rubber throughout the mat – there are no granules or shreds of rubber to crumble off.

 Concrete fasteners are still necessary using our product, however, only at the entry and exit points or along external edges.
-The difference between a product like ours (above) versus a mat which needs to be secured in every corner (like the image below) could be 50 bolts versus 10,000 bolts for lining the ground of a large wintering barn.
+The difference between a product like ours (as shown above) versus a mat which needs to be secured in every corner (like the image below) could be 50 bolts versus 10,000 bolts for lining the ground of a large wintering barn.

 Think about how much bolts cost and the mount of a labour required to install them - it's a lot of drilling!
 Then ask yourself, would you prefer to stand on a bolt infested surface or a bolt free one?
 Chances are your cows, horses and deer feel the same way.
 Comfort was front of mind for us when we custom designed our product.
 That’s why for those areas that require fasteners, we have a countersunk hole in the corner of our mats allowing the bolt head to sit below the mat's top surface.
 So even if you are standing in an area that requires fixing, you won’t feel the bolt head below your feet or hooves.
 An important feature to help prevent lameness.

 If you are planning on buying and installing a rubber mat surface on your farm or in your stables, float, work area, please get in touch with us to discuss your ideas.
 We welcome the opportunity to quote for you and to help you achieve an optimal solution that will last.
 Call +64 3 204 2456 or